atimpone/aws-foundation-journey/1-dev-environments/2-6-determine-networking-approach.md

 ---
 **Review Note: Why not start with a shared development VPC from the start?**

-Given the benefits and relative ease of doing even at this early stage?
+Given the benefits and relative ease of doing even at this early stage.

 ---